codatio/codat-docs/docs/integrations/accounting/overview.md

 ## Integration registration and partnerships

 Some integrations have more complex requirements in terms of registration and partnership agreements.
-You can find an overview beneath, and see a full documentation for that integration.
+You can find an overview beneath, and see full documentation for that integration.

 | Platform                                | Registration complexity   | Marketplace partner program | Connection restrictions | Additional information                                                                                                                                                                                                                                                                       |